Using Storybook with RedwoodJS - Lunchdev

 00:41:14 - Anthony Campolo

 Yeah.
 So now any story that is going to come through this is going to get that margin.
-So this is kind of like how you can like nest components with the components.
+So this is kind of like how you can nest components within components.
 Because Storybook is just a component, you can do the same thing.
 So you can kind of nest that

 00:41:29 - Anthony Campolo